juanpallotta/LPP/README.md

 - `/signalsTest`: Lidar test files to test this code.
 You will find files from Buenos Aires, Argentina (pure Licel datatype files) and Brazil: Sao Paulo (`Brazil/SPU/` folder, Licel data type files) and Manaus ( `Brazil/Manaus` folder, Raymetric datatype files).
 - `install_Lidar_Dependencies.sh`: Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
 - `/run_LPP_Analysis.sh`: Linux shell script to run the whole chain automatically.
-Main settings for automatic run are configured in its setting file (`/Lidar_Configuration_Files/LPP_Settings.sh`).
+The main settings for automatic run are configured in its setting file (`/Lidar_Configuration_Files/LPP_Settings.sh`).
 More about the automatization of all modules in [Automatizing LPP](#Automatizing_LPP) section of this README file.
 - `README.md`: This file.

 ## Using the code